Yom HaShoah and the Warsaw Ghetto Uprising

-We share with you an excerpt from a letter of Dr. Emanuel Ringelblum, a department head of JDC Warsaw who played a major role in providing assistance in wartime Poland and in the Warsaw Ghetto.
-Ringelblum headed the underground “Oneg Shabbat” archival group that recorded every aspect of ghetto life.
-Ringelblum was murdered by the Germans in March 1944.
+Excerpt from a letter of Dr. Emanuel Ringelblum, a department head of JDC Warsaw who played a major role in providing assistance in the Warsaw Ghetto.

 Tens of thousands of children and adults were able to survive for a longer period because of the help of these institutions and because of the ramified network of house committees which cooperated with them.
 These organizations conducted their self-sacrificing work up to the last minute, as long as even the slightest spark of life still burned in the Jewish group.
 Under their cloak all the political parties and ideological trends conducted their clandestine activities.
 Under their cover practically all the cultural activities were organized.